The Online Data Filter for the KM3NeT Neutrino Telescopes: Data filter

 \begin{enumerate} \item sort hits in time; \item for each primary hit, collect following hits within a predefined time window; \item select hits that are causally related to the primary hit; \item find largest subset of selected hits that are all causally related. \end{enumerate}

 The predefined time window in step 2 is the same as in equation \ref{eq:Delta-T}.
 The general causality relation for a pair of hits can be formulated as follows:

 where $t_{i(j)}$ corresponds to the time of hit $i(j)$ and $\bar{x}_{i(j)}$ to the position of the optical module.
 The causality relation is not transitive.
 As a consequence, the guaranteed solution for finding the largest subset of hits that are all causally related from a set of $n$ hits requires $\mathcal{O}(n!)$ operations.
 To limit the number of operations in step 4 to an acceptable level, a custom implementation of the clique algorithm is used \cite{CLIQUE}.
-This algorithm requires $\mathcal{O}(n^2)$ operations.\\[\baselineskip] A condition is applied to the number of hits and the number of optical modules after steps 2--4.
+This algorithm requires $\mathcal{O}(n^2)$ operations.\\[\baselineskip] A condition is applied to the number of hits and the number of optical modules which recorded the hits after steps 2--4.
 When one of these numbers is less than the required minimum, the processing of data continues with the next primary hit in step 2.
-The minimal number of hits and modules to trigger an event is typically set to 5.
+A suitable value for the minimal number of hits and optical modules to trigger an event is 5.
 When the number of hits after step 2 is very large, the event is immediately triggered thereby avoiding waste of CPU time in steps 3--4.
-This number is referred to as factory limit and is typically set to 100.\\[\baselineskip]
+This number is referred to as factory limit.
+A suitable value is 100.\\[\baselineskip]

-The rate of accidental triggers is determined by the number of optical modules involved and the probability that two hits accidentally comply with the causality relation.